Because I ain’t no Hallmark mother —

 There’s far more Velveteen Mothers who are broken into real and worn into beauty.

 There will be cake this weekend.
-And we will eat it too.
+And we’ll eat it too.

 And there will be tears and there will be laughter — because what messes our life up most — is the expectation of what our life is supposed to look like — and there will be a mess of dishes in the sink and a ring of grime in the bathtub and the clock will just keep on ticking and we’ll grab onto someone right in the kitchen and just hold on and let go.